Curriculum

 Term(s) Offered: fall

-REQUIREMENTS | DESCRIPTION |
+Requirements | Description |

-The focus of this course is the $27 trillion US housing market, the largest real estate market in the world, a topic of ongoing interest but with particular resonance this year as the President and Presidential candidates debate how to privatize the GSEs and address the acute current lack of housing affordability that has resulted in decreased home ownership, greater renting, record homelessness, and a massive backlog in manufactured housing as first time home buyers are shut out of the traditional stick built market.
-The course’s objective is to teach the student how to develop, value, finance, and invest in residential real estate and residential real estate debt securities and derivatives as well as to understand how the US residential financing system works.
-Given its’ broad and deep sweep, students will learn about a wide range of topics ranging from the importance of fits and finishes in selling homes in a new subdivision, to how to entitle land, to how blockchain is being used to disrupt the mortgage origination process, to how to create an Agency residential CMO companion bond.
-A range of housing types will be covered including: single family subdivisions, market rate urban condominiums, low and moderate income housing, workforce and student housing, manufactured housing, and senior residential living communities, and rental apartments.
+Corporate Finance (B6300) is a prerequisite.
+Capital Markets (B8306) is a co-requisite. | The focus of this course is the $27 trillion U.S. housing market, the largest real estate market in the world.
+The topic is of ongoing interest but particularly relevant today as debate continues as to how to privatize the government sponsored enterprise (GSEs), and how to improve housing affordability which has resulted in soaring rents, record homelessness, and made the American dream harder than ever to achieve.
+Where possible we will also include reference to non-U.S. housing markets such as comparing their mortgage finance systems with that of the U.S. The course’s objective is to teach the student how to develop, value, finance, and invest in residential real estate and residential real estate debt securities and derivatives as well as to understand how the US residential financing system works.
+Given its’ broad and deep sweep, students will learn about a wide range of topics ranging from the importance of fits and finishes in selling homes in a new subdivision, to how to entitle land, to how blockchain and AI is being used to disrupt the mortgage origination process, to how to create an Agency residential CMO companion bond.
+A range of housing types will be covered including single family subdivisions, market rate urban condominiums, low and moderate income housing, workforce and student housing, manufactured housing, and senior residential living communities, and rental apartments.
+At the end of the course, we will also focus on racism and real estate and explore not for profit affordable housing solutions.
 3 credits. |

 *Real Estate Finance is offered in the fall, spring, and summer terms.
 All other real estate courses are offered only once per academic year.